-- 1. The FBO shall lease from the County a minimum of one hundred thousand (100,000) square feet on the Airport to provide space for all buildings, aircraft parking, paved ramp area, and employee and customer parking. - 2.
-From the Airport property that the FBO leases from the County, the FBO shall provide: - (a) A minimum of one thousand (1,000) square feet of properly lighted, heated and air-conditioned building space on the Airport for an office, restrooms, and public use areas. - (b) A minimum of ten thousand (10,000) square feet of clear-span hangar of adequate dimensions to accommodate storage, maintenance, and repair of aircraft normally frequenting the Airport. - (c) A minimum of seventy-five thousand (75,000) square feet of paved area for the parking, tie-down, and maneuvering of aircraft. - (d) Parking in its main hangar for at least four (4) twin-engine, based aircraft of 12,500 pounds or less each, and apron parking for a minimum of twenty (20) based or itinerant aircraft. - (e) Paved area sufficient to park and maneuver a minimum of twenty (20) automobiles for employee and patron parking. - 3.
+- 1. The FBO shall lease from the County a minimum of sixty nine one hundred thousand five hundred (69,500(100,000) square feet on the Airport to provide space for all buildings, aircraft parking, paved ramp area, and employee and customer parking. - 2.
+From the Airport property that the FBO leases from the County, the FBO shall provide: - (a) A minimum of onine thousand five hundred (9,500(1,000)) square feet of properly lighted, heated and air-conditioned building space on the Airport for an office, restrooms, and public use areas. - (b) A minimum of ten thousand (10,000) square feet of clear-span hangar of adequate dimensions to accommodate storage, maintenance, and repair of aircraft normally frequenting the Airport. - (c) A minimum of fiftyseventy-five thousand (5075,000) square feet of paved area for the parking, tie-down, and maneuvering of aircraft. - (d) Parking in its main hangar for at least four (4) twin-engine, based aircraft of 12,500 pounds or less each, and apron parking for a minimum of twenty (20) based or itinerant aircraft. - (e) Paved area sufficient to park and maneuver a minimum of twenty (20) automobiles for employee and patron parking. - 3.
 The FBO shall not alter, remove, place, or construct on the Airport any building, structure, tie-down, ramp, paving, taxi area, or other improvement or addition without the prior approval of the County.
 In the event of any construction or demolition, the County may, at its discretion, require an appropriate bond to guarantee the completion of construction and/or demolition.
 The County reserves the right to review any proposals for construction on the Airport, particularly to assure conformity with the existing Airport Layout Plan.
 Any proposal for construction on the Airport shall be aesthetically compatible with existing buildings on the Airport.